CollaborativeStudy/CollaborativeStudy.github.io/README.md

 ####Public Landing Page

 <img class="ui fluid centered image" src="/screenshots/publicLandingPage.png">
-An informational page about Collaborative Study before users log in.
+The first page users see before logging in is an informational page about Collaborative Study.
+Users will log in under the the "Account" dropdown using their UH username and password.

 ####Profile Page

 <img class="ui fluid centered image" src="/screenshots/profilePage.png">
+Each user receives an editable profile page so others may learn more about them.

-Users can navigate to the profiles of people attending the study sessions to learn more about each other.
-Courses are color coded to reflect the individual's confidence of understanding of the subject matter (green: well understood, yellow: some gaps in understanding, red: limited knowledge).
+On this page, users can create a listing of courses under two categories, "Pros" or "Studs".
+Pros (short for "Professors") are classes students are competent in, while Studs (short for "Students") are classes they might need help in.
+Courses are color coded to reflect the individual's confidence of understanding of the subject matter; green: well understood, yellow: some gaps in understanding, red: limited knowledge.

 ####Review Page

 <img class="ui fluid centered image" src="/screenshots/reviewPage.png">
-Users are able to rate and write reviews for other users.
+Accessed from the "Reviews" button on a profile, the reviews page is a listing of ratings and reviews left by other users about the profile's owner.
+Any user is welcome to submit reviews for another user, though they are regulated by an administrator after submission.

 ####Groups Page

 <img class="ui fluid centered image" src="/screenshots/groupsPage.png">
-This groups page will make easy to start a study session by linking or connecting to them.
+When users become comfortable working with specific students, they can form a study "Group" to quicken the process of making study sessions with them.
+Users may create new groups or join existing ones through the groups page.

 ####Study Session Page

 <img class="ui fluid centered image" src="/screenshots/studySessionsPage.png">
-Lists all of the upcoming study sessions.
+A listing of all the upcoming study session created by users on CS.
+Study sessions may be searched for by course using the search bar at the top.

 ####Study Session Details Page

 <img class="ui fluid centered image" src="/screenshots/studySessionDetailsPage.png">
-Study sessions can be created by users using the form.
+A more detailed explanation of a study session can be brought up, either through clicking the "More Info" button on the Study Session Page or clicking a study session on the calendar.
+From here, users may join the study session as a Pro (tutor) or Stud (tutee).
+Students that join as Pros are welcome to add and remove topics that will be taught at that session.

-####Create Study Session Page
+####Create Study Session Form

 <img class="ui fluid centered image" src="/screenshots/createStudySessionPage.png">
-Study sessions can be created by users using the form.
+Clicking on a day in the calendar results in a modal to create a study session on that day.
+Users will specify the session title, course, topic, start time and end time for their session.

 ####Calendar

 <img class="ui fluid centered image" src="/screenshots/calendarPage.png">
-The Calendar page displays a list of all of the upcoming public study sessions including sessions that the user has not signed up for.
+The Calendar page is a visual display of all upcoming public study sessions, including sessions that the user has not signed up for.
+Users may click on a day to create a study session for that day, or may click existing study sessions for more details.

-####Messages Page
+####Chat Room

 <img class="ui fluid centered image" src="/screenshots/messagesPage.png">
-All online users can come together and chat
+A chat room for all online users is also available under the "Chat Room" tab.

 ## Our Journey
 To view the progress we're making on the app, see our project milestones at http://github.com/CollaborativeStudy/CS/projects